|

 The Governor’s Council on Fitness has been charged with promoting a statewide response to prevent chronic disease and injury among Kansans.
 Established in 2006 to address physical inactivity, poor nutrition and tobacco use, the Council promotes regular, lifelong physical activity and healthy eating practices which have been shown to contribute to healthy weight, prevent and/or improve most chronic diseases, and increase longevity.

-According to the 2008 Kansas Behavioral Risk Factor and
+According to the 2015 Kansas Behavioral Risk Factor and Surveillance System and the 2013 Youth Risk Behavior Survey:

 |